kyverno/website/content/en/docs/Troubleshooting/_index.md

 **Symptom**: When creating Pods or other resources, I receive similar errors like `Error from server (InternalError): Internal error occurred: failed calling webhook "validate.kyverno.svc-fail": Post "https://kyverno-svc.kyverno.svc:443/validate?timeout=10s": context deadline exceeded`.

 **Solution**: When using EKS with the VPC CNI, problems may arise if the CNI plug-in is outdated.
 Upgrade the VPC CNI plug-in to a version supported and compatible with the Kubernetes version running in the EKS cluster.

+## Client-side throttling

+**Symptom**: Kyverno pods emit logs stating `Waited for <n>s due to client-side throttling`; the creation of mutated resources may be delayed.

+**Solution**: Try increasing `clientRateLimitBurst` and `clientRateLimitQPS` (documented [here](https://kyverno.io/docs/installation/)) to `100` to begin with.
+If that doesn't resolve the problem, you can experiment with slowly increasing these values.
+Just bear in mind that higher values place more pressure on the Kubernetes API (the client-side throttling was implemented for a reason), which could result in cluster-wide latency, so proceed with caution.